- What to pack and other tips for an easy and fun hike in the desert

 Lip balm — I like Nivea lip care products and use one with SPF15 or greater.

 Small tube of sunscreen — I don’t usually feel the need to reapply sunscreen, but just in case it doesn’t hurt to carry a small sample-sized tube.

 Energy/Protein bar – I carry one good protein bar in case my body needs an unexpected energy boost.
 In warmer weather, you might also want to bring along a small bottle of Gatorade in case you need electrolytes.

-Tissues, hand sanitizing wipes, lens wipes, band-aids, and like items — Use your judgment based on your needs.
+Tissues, hand sanitizing wipes or gel, lens wipes, band-aids, and like items — Use your judgment based on your needs.

 Dry mouth spray like Biotene – This is something I rarely use, but it’s a very good way to get quick relief if your mouth is feeling dry.
 It’s certainly not a must, but a nice addition to the backpack.

 Bandana — A bandana doesn’t take up much space so go ahead and throw one in.
 It can make a great sun shade or be used for any number of other reasons, such as wiping away sweat or adding a stylish touch to your hiking gear perhaps.

 Pocket knife — Why would I need to carry a pocket knife in my backpack?
 Because my father would want me to!
 You just never know when you might wish you had one.